rmosolgo/graphql-ruby/guides/subscriptions/subscription_classes.md

 You can extend {{ "GraphQL::Schema::Subscription" | api_doc }} to create fields that can be subscribed to.

+These classes support several behaviors:

+- Authorizing (or rejecting) initial subscription requests and subsequent updates
+- Returning values for initial subscription requests
+- Unsubscribing from the server
+- Skipping updates for certain clients (eg, don't send updates to the person who triggered the event)

 ## Add a base class

 First, add a base class for your application.
 You can hook up your base classes there: